joker-pper/intellij-gpvp-gradle/docs/how-to-configure-nexus-access-permissions_en.md

 Example of configuration values:

-    # search nexus cache save period (Unit: minutes, value should be > 0, use default value 360 when not configured or illegal)-- 2.1.x added
+    # search nexus cache save period (Unit: minutes, value should be > 0, use default value 360 when not configured or illegal)
     search.nx.cache-save-period=1